 It’s not difficult to see why visiting Zabriskie Point is one of the most popular things to do in Death Valley.
 These beautiful eroded mountains are part of the Amargosa Range.
 Though the mountains don’t have quite the color explosion of Artist’s Palette, they still display stunning shades of purple, blue, and yellow.
 This viewpoint is also an ideal spot for catching the sunrise and sunset, as the sky adds additional vibrant colors to the landscape.
 You’ll no doubt be sharing the viewpoint with many photographers eager to capture the unbelievable scene on camera.

 Zabriskie Point is among the easily accessible things to do in Death Valley.
 After a short drive from Furnace Creek, you’ll arrive at a parking lot and a paved path leading up to the viewpoint.
 Though you’ll likely be joined by large crowds, there’s plenty of room on the viewing platform to get that perfect photo shot you wanted.
 The view of the mountains and valleys is impressive in all directions.
-For those more adventurous souls looking for a workout and an immersive experience, you’ll want to check out the Badlands Loop.
+For those more adventurous souls looking for a workout and an immersive experience, you’ll want to check out the Badlands Loop as it is one of the coolest Death Valley hikes!
 Badlands Loop is a 2.5 mile hike that starts and ends at Zabriskie Point.
 There’s nothing quite like weaving your way through the maze of jagged eroded mountains.

 #3.
 Visit The Lowest Point in North America At Badwater Basin